 4. Tightly close packages

-VCI can only work in an enclosure so make sure that VCI bags are tightly closed.
-Fold or roll them closed and then secure the package with tape or tie closed.
-Poly VCI bags can be heat sealed and some bags come with a built-in zipper closure.
+VCI can only work in an enclosure, so make sure that VCI bags are tightly closed.
+Fold or roll them closed, and then secure the package with tape or tie closed.
+Poly VCI bags can be heat sealed, and some bags come with built-in zipper closure.
 Make sure that they are folded so that any water falling on them cannot enter and will roll off.